joshuanssato/joshuanssato.github.io/essays/bootstrap5.md

 ## The Complexity Conundrum: Taming the Web’s Wildness

-At first glance, the idea of delving into yet another layer of complexity may seem daunting.
-After all, mastering a UI framework entails familiarizing oneself with its syntax, components, and conventions, akin to learning a new programming language.
-However, beneath this initial challenge lies a treasure trove of benefits.
+At first glance, diving into an additional layer of complexity may seem daunting.
+Mastering a UI framework involves understanding its syntax, components, and conventions, much like learning a new programming language.
+Yet, within this initial challenge lies a wealth of opportunities and advantages waiting to be harnessed.

 ## Efficiency and Consistency: The Cornerstones of UI Frameworks